Ukraine

 Health System Strengthening

-Over two years of full-scale war and constant attacks have had a severe impact on Ukraine’s health system, causing medicine and staff shortages and the disruption of primary health care services.
-Project HOPE continues to operate 34 mobile medical units and has previously provided local health facilities with nine ambulances to expand access to primary care access and specialized medical transportation for frontline and rural communities.
-Project HOPE has also supported health workers by incentivizing specialized health workers in 28 health facilities and providing a diverse series of high-quality trainings to anesthesiologists, trauma surgeons, pediatricians, and more, reaching over 12,000 health workers across Ukraine.
+Constant attacks have had a severe impact on Ukraine’s health system, causing medicine and staff shortages and the disruption of primary health care services.
+Project HOPE currently operates 42 mobile medical units and has provided frontline health facilities with 38 ambulances to expand access to both primary care and specialized medical transportation.
+Project HOPE has also supported health workers by incentivizing specialized health workers in frontline health facilities and providing a diverse series of high-quality trainings to anesthesiologists, trauma surgeons, pediatricians, and more, reaching over 13,800 health workers across Ukraine.

 Mental Health and Psychosocial Support

-Project HOPE continues to support the mental health and well-being of Ukrainians through mental health counseling, psychosocial support, and activities across 34 locations, reaching over 266,000 Ukrainians to date.
-MHPSS centers have provided people with social and recreation activities, education, skills and language classes, individual and group counseling, psychoeducation, art therapy, yoga and fitness classes, and empowerment workshops.
-Project HOPE has also provided surge staffing for psychologists and established telehealth counseling for staff and patients at 12 frontline health facilities in active conflict zones.
+Project HOPE continues to support the mental health and well-being of Ukrainians through group counseling, psychosocial support, and other mental health activities, reaching over 389,000 Ukrainians since 2022.
+Project HOPE’s 14 MHPSS centers have provided people with social and recreation activities, education, skills and language classes, individual and group counseling, psychoeducation, art therapy, yoga and fitness classes, and empowerment workshops.
+Project HOPE has also provided surge staffing for psychologists and established telehealth counseling for staff and patients at 46 hospitals, including health facilities in active conflict zones.

 Water, Sanitation, and Hygiene (WASH)